-Students who have a declared major will receive academic advising through their academic college.
-Only your academic advisor can tell you what courses are required for your major, approve the use of transfer credit toward your degree, or sign off on your graduation requirements.
-You can find contact information for your academic advisor on your UAccess homepage or through the Advising Resource Center advisor directory.
+Your academic advisor is determined based on your chosen major.
+Once you select your major, you will be assigned an advisor within your academic college.
+They can tell you what courses are required for your major, approve the use of transfer credit toward your degree, or sign off on your major graduation requirements.
+Find your academic advisor on your UAccess homepage or through the Advising Resource Center advisor directory.

 HONORS ADVISING FOR GRADUATING STUDENTS (DEGREE AUDITS)

 Students initiate the degree audit process by applying for graduation via UAccess.
 The deadline is Sept 1st for December graduates and Feb 1st for May or August graduates.

 Once the student has applied to graduate they will then meet with their academic advisor in their primary major.
 If applicable, students may need to see the advisor in their 2nd major or minor, if necessary.
 Students need not meet with their Honors Advisor.
 The W. A. Franke Honors College will submit a list of students approved to graduate with honors directly to Graduation Services at the end of the semester.

 Students expecting to graduate with honors, should expect an email from Karen Weaver confirming their progress toward graduation with honors.
 She will outline the number of Honors units completed thus far and the number still needed to graduate with honors.
 She will also confirm the student’s GPA is 3.4 (or can be reasonably expected to reach 3.4 by graduation).
 Finally, Karen will outline the process for submitting the Honors Thesis to the W.A.
 Franke Honors College by the last day of classes for the semester in which the student is graduating.